Punjab gharana: Abdul Sattar or Tari Khan (born 1953)

 Hailing from a traditional Rababi family (musicians employed in the Sikh temples of Punjab), Tari Khan learned under Shaukat Hussain Khan in Lahore and became famous as the accompanist of the ghazal singer Ghulam Ali (his "Chupke Chupke" ghazal was a major hit back in the early 1980s).
-Tari always provided an exquisite accompaniment: clean, crisp "thekas" with astonishingly quick and interesting "laggis" to punctuate the verses.
-Because of that international exposure, musicians in India got to hear of him at a time when little cultural news escaped from Pakistan, and most were impressed with this show of virtuosity.
+Tari is known for providing crisp "thekas" with quick "laggis" to punctuate the verses.
+Because of that international exposure, musicians in India got to hear of him at a time when little cultural news escaped from Pakistan.
 Since then, Tari has gone on to international fame as a tabla showman.
 His "International Kherwa" was a popular item (a musical journey round the world that incorporated other musical styles into the basic four-beat pattern).